makinacorpus/DbToolsBundle/docs/content/configuration.md

 ## Backup configuration

-Some options are available to customize how the `db-tools:backup` works.
+Some options are available to customize how the `db-tools:backup` command works.

 ### Storage directory